TheRenegadeCoder/sample-programs-website/docs/projects/remove-all-whitespace/algol68/index.md

 {% endraw %}

-Remove All Whitespace in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Remove All Whitespace in [ALGOL 68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm